 Emily trained as a director at Mountview Academy of Theatre arts.
-She has worked extensively with both Shakespeare and new writing and has won a prestigious Fringe First Award (Rainbow) and been nominated for Off West End Award (Mojo Mickybo).
+She has worked extensively with both Shakespeare and new writing and has won two prestigious Fringe First Award for plays she both wrote and directed (Rainbow; Bobby & Amy) and has been nominated for Off West End Award (Mojo Mickybo).
 She works regularly at LAMDA and currently has several professional productions in development.
-She spent 4 years as head of the prestigious Poel Event.
+She spent 4 years as head of the Poel Event.

 DIRECTING CREDITS INCLUDE:

 BOBBY & AMY by Emily Jenkins - Pleasance Courtyard, 31 Jul - 26 Aug 2019.
 FRINGE FIRST AWARD.
 SOLD OUT SHOW.
 TOP PICK OF THE STAGE, WHATSONSTAGE, INDEPENDENT, THE LIST.

 SERIOUS MONEY by Caryl Churchill - Sainsbury Theatre, LAMDA.
 29th May - 6th June